tari-labs/tari-university/src/preface/style-guide.md

 ### Date and Time

 - Date format: yyyy-mm-dd (year-month-date).
-- Date format when written in text: 'The document was submitted for approval on 10 March 2019'.
+- Date format when written in text: "The document was submitted for approval on 10 March 2019."
 - Time format (international): 11:00; 15:00.